hesusruiz/EUDIMVP/issuance.md

 ## Credentials Supported in the ecosystem

-TODO: define the details of the Trusted List of main credentials supported in the ecosystem.
+The credentials which are global in the ecosystem have to be registered in the [Trusted Schemas Registry](trusted_schemas.md)